nest/nest-simulator/doc/htmldoc/networks/index.rst

 ==============

 Here we have several examples of large-scale network models developed for NEST.

 You can see how to build other networks for various neuron, synapse and device types in our :doc:`examples gallery </examples/index>`.

+We have a detailed guide on :ref:`spatially-structured networks <spatial_networks>` as well.

 .. grid:: 1 2 3 4